penk/penkesu/README.md

 ![](gallery/penkesu.computer-heroshot.jpg)

-Penkēsu (Japanese: `ペンケース`) is a retro-style handheld device powered by a Raspberry Pi Zero 2 W, a 7.9 inch widescreen display (1280 x 400 resolution), and a 48-key ortholinear mechanical keyboard.
+The Penkēsu (Japanese: `ペンケース`) is a retro-style handheld device powered by a Raspberry Pi Zero 2 W, a 7.9 inch widescreen display (1280 x 400 resolution), and a 48-key ortholinear mechanical keyboard.

 ## The Design

-The enclosure of Penkesu Computer is designed around the display and keyboard to ensure (relatively) compact physical dimensions.
+The enclosure of the Penkesu Computer is designed around the display and keyboard to ensure (relatively) compact physical dimensions.

 ![](gallery/penkesu.computer-design-1.png)